ccowatech/fluro/README.md

 # fluro
-A space for keeping code related to CCOWA Fluro implementation
+A space for keeping code related to the CCOWA Fluro implementation.